All undergraduate programs include a strong liberal arts component, including courses in art and design

 history, theory, and criticism.
 These courses provide a context for studio practice.
-And because Parsons is part of a larger university with a tradition of cross-disciplinary inquiry, students can choose from a wide range of lecture courses and electives in humanities, social sciences, media studies, and business.
+And because Parsons is part of a larger university with a tradition of cross-disciplinary inquiry, students can choose from a wide range of lecture courses and electives in the humanities, the social sciences, media studies, and business.

-Parsons also offers a dual BA/BFA degree program in which students combine a BFA from Parsons with a BA from Eugene Lang College The New School for Liberal Arts.
+BA/BFA pathway in which students earn a BFA from Parsons along with a BA from Eugene Lang College of Liberal Arts.

-As artists and designers, you will be working in an increasingly digital landscape.
-Our curriculum addresses this by making digital literacy a foundational component of first-year coursework, and we have introduced a laptop requirement to ensure that all students share a consistent learning
+As artists and designers, students will be working in an increasingly digital landscape.
+Our curriculum addresses this by making digital literacy a foundational component of first-year coursework, and Parsons has a laptop requirement to ensure that all students share a consistent learning

 experience as they develop this skill set.
 Incoming students will need a laptop that meets the requirements outlined in this